18. Appendix 1: Supporting information¶

 The Landsat-based time-series LC datasets have all been time-extrapolated backward and forwards using models trained on an independently generated 2019 base reference LC dataset.

-Table 1 provides definitions of each of the image-modelled LC classes contained in the standardized legend.
+Table 1 provides definitions of each of the image-modelled LC classes contained in the standardised legend.

 The final inclusion and spatial extent of each legend class in the LC classification is controlled by the temporal occurrence of that class in the landscape; with permanency thresholds being adapted to local conditions.
 For example, a raster cell may only become coded as water if water occurred in that cell at least 5/12 months in the target calendar year.
 These thresholds are adapted for each landscape, using Google Earth imagery as a visual reference guide to determining appropriate values.
 For all other water occurrences, alternative LC classes would be allocated, based on other LC occurrence thresholds.